Sxlitude/database/README.md

 - it's still in development
 > :warning: This project is made for experiments and testing; and it's not meant to be used on personal projects as i'm still learning about http module.
 For now, just use it for fun!

+#### What's New?
+- You can now list keys that have a prefix!

+#### Features I'm working on
+- an authentication url
+- a library based on it
+- rate limit system

 ## How to use it?
 ### First Project (or Repl)